asyncapi/modelina/docs/languages/TypeScript.md

 Typescript offers different `mapType`s which can simplify the use based on the needs.
 This behavior can be changed through the [`mapType` configuration](https://github.com/asyncapi/modelina/blob/master/docs/generators.md#typescript).

-- Use `Map` when you need a dynamic collection of key-value pairs with built-in methods for manipulation.
+- Use `map` when you need a dynamic collection of key-value pairs with built-in methods for manipulation.
-- Use `Record` when you want to define an object with specific keys and their corresponding value types.
+- Use `record` when you want to define an object with specific keys and their corresponding value types.
-- Use `IndexedObject` (or an interface with index signature) for a more generic approach when working with objects with dynamic keys.
+- Use `indexedObject` (or an interface with index signature) for a more generic approach when working with objects with dynamic keys.

 An example of the generated code can be seen below: